John Moberly (Royal Navy officer)

+Captain John Moberly (25 June 1788 – 15 January 1848) was an officer in the Royal Navy who served during the Napoleonic Wars and later settled in Canada.

+Early life

-Captain John Moberly (25 June 1788 – 15 January 1848) was born in St. Petersburg, Russia, the son of an English merchant, Edward Moberly, a freeman of the Russia Company.
-He entered the Navy in 1801 when he was only 12 and by 1815 had become a post Captain, serving on a number of ships.
+Moberly was born in St. Petersburg, Russia, the son of an English merchant, Edward Moberly, a freeman of the Russia Company.
+He was the second son and sixth child in a big family of 9 sons and 4 daughters.
+One of his younger brothers was George Moberly who would later become Bishop of Salisbury.

+Naval career

+Moberly entered the Navy in 1801 when he was only 12.
+He rose to the rank of Commander by 1813 and became a post-Captain by 1815, serving on a number of ships.

 In 1834, Moberly was appointed to be Commandant in control of all operations appertaining to the navy, at the Penetanguishene Naval Yard on Georgian Bay, Canada.
 Although the naval section of the post was closed in that year, in 1835 Penetanguishene had 40 naval personnel known as a batteaux establishment for the conveyance of provisions, military stores, etc. and a general sale of craft and naval and marine appliances was ordered in 1832 and continued for some time.

 While stationed in Penetanguishene, Captain Moberley was a major fundraiser for the building of an Anglican church of St. James on-the-Lines in 1837.
 He was later buried in the graveyard of the church along with his infant daughter, Sophia.

-Family life and heritage
+Family life

 In 1825 Captain Moberly married Miss Mary Fock (a.k.a.
 Marie Foch), daughter of General Fock of the Russian Imperial Service.
 She was born in Sebastopol, Crimea, where her father was then stationed.
 General Fock (a.k.a.
 Foch or von Fock) was a member of a Polish family of distinction.
-Of this union were born nine children, six sons and three daughters.
+Of this union were born nine children, six sons and three daughters: